ciscoheat/superforms-web/src/routes/migration/+page.md

 ### superForm

-For type safety reasons, you cannot pass `null`, `undefined` or arbitrary data to `superForm` anymore.
-Instead you should be using `superValidate` to get the initial form object, by returning `{ form }` from a load function and passing it to `superForm`.
+For type safety reasons, you cannot pass `null`, `undefined`, or arbitrary data to `superForm` anymore.
+Instead, you should be using `superValidate` to get the initial form object, by returning `{ form }` from a load function and passing it to `superForm`.

 Not doing this will result in the following warning:

 ```
 No form data sent to superForm, schema type safety cannot be guaranteed.
 Also, no constraints will exist for the form.
 Set the warnings.noValidationAndConstraints option to false to disable this warning.
 ```

-When this happens you need to check the call to `superForm` and apply the above fix.
+When this happens, you need to check the call to `superForm` and apply the above fix.

-In client-only scenarios, especially in SPA:s, you must use `superValidate` or `superValidateSync` before calling `superForm`.
+In client-only scenarios, especially in SPA's, you must use `superValidate` or `superValidateSync` before calling `superForm`.
 Read more on the [SPA page](/concepts/spa) about this.

 ### valid, empty, firstError

-The `$valid`, `$empty` and `$firstError` stores are removed from the client, they weren't that useful. `$allErrors` can be used instead, together with the new `$posted` store (which shows if the form has been previously posted or not).
+The `$valid`, `$empty`, and `$firstError` stores are removed from the client; they weren't that useful. `$allErrors` can be used instead, together with the new `$posted` store (which shows if the form has been previously posted or not).

 `empty` is removed from the object returned from `superValidate`, which type was previously called `Validation` but is now called `SuperValidated`.